-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds any other person from removing and damaging any flora (plant/vegetation) and fauna (animal) including fishing in any water body in the subproject vicinity.
-Prohibit employees from poaching wildlife and cutting of trees for firewood. nic Characteristics - Existing provisions for pedestrians and other forms of transport Road closure is not anticipated.
-Hauling of construction materials and operation of equipment on-site can cause traffic problems.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds adjustments/ alternatives (as applicable) to save trees. • Special attention shall be given for protecting giant trees and locally-important trees (with religious importance) during implementation. • Prevent workers or any other person from removing and damaging any flora (plant/vegetation) and fauna (animal) including fishing in any water body in the subproject vicinity. • Prohibit employees from poaching wildlife and cutting of trees for firewood. ic Characteristics 1 Existing provisions for pedestrians and other forms of transport Road closure is not anticipated.
+Hauling of construction materials and operation of equipment onsite can cause traffic problems.
 However, the proposed subproject will follow existing ROW alignment.
-The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures.
-Prepare and implement a Traffic Management Plan (see Appendix 4 for sample) Plan transportation routes so that heavy vehicles do not use narrow local roads, except in the immediate vicinity of delivery sites.
+The impacts are negative but short-term, site-specific within a relatively small area and reversible by Prepare and implement a Traffic Management Plan (see Appendix 4 for sample) Plan transportation routes so that heavy vehicles do not use narrow local roads, except in the immediate vicinity of delivery sites.
 Maintain safe passage for vehicles and pedestrians throughout the construction period.
 Schedule truck deliveries of construction materials during periods of low traffic volume.
-Erect and maintain barricades, including signs, markings, flags and flagmen informing diversions and alternative routes when required.
+Erect and maintain barricades, including signs, markings, flags and flagmen informing diversions and Construction Traffic route during construction works including number of permanent signages, barricades and flagmen on worksite as per Traffic Management Plan (see Appendix 4 for sample); Number of complaints from sensitive receptors; Number of signages placed at project location Number of walkways, signages, and metal sheets placed at project location Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components Cost for implementation of mitigation measures responsibility of contractor.

+Field Impacts Mitigation Measures Responsible for Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Implementation mitigation measures. alternative routes when required.
 Notify affected sensitive receptors by providing sign boards informing nature and duration of construction activities and contact numbers for concerns/complaints.
-Contractor Traffic route during construction works including number of permanent signages, barricades and flagmen on worksite as per Traffic Management Plan (see Appendix 4 for sample); Number of complaints from sensitive receptors; Number of signages placed at project location Number of walkways, signages, and metal sheets placed at project location Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components Cost for implementation of mitigation measures responsibility of contractor.

-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Leave spaces for access between mounds of soil.
+Leave spaces for access between mounds of soil.
 Provide walkways and metal sheets where required to maintain access across for people and vehicles.
 Increase workforce in front of critical areas such as institutions, place of worship, business establishment, hospitals, and schools.
 Consult businesses and institutions regarding operating hours and factoring this in work schedules.
 Ensure there is provision of alternate access to businesses and institutions during construction activities, so that there is no closure of these shops or any loss of clientage.
 Ensure any damage to properties and utilities will be restored or compensated to pre-work conditions.
-Socio- economic status Subproject components will be located in government land and existing ROWs thus there is no requirement for land acquisition or any resettlements.
-Manpower will be required during the XXX-months Employ at least 50% of labor force from communities in the vicinity of the site.
-This will have the added benefit of avoiding social problems that sometimes occur when workers are imported into host communities, and avoiding environmental and social problems from workers housed in poorly serviced Construction Contractor Employment records; Records of sources of materials Records of compliance to Bangladesh Labor Law of 2006 and other applicable standards Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) Cost for implementation of mitigation measures responsibility of contractor.
+Socio-economic status Subproject components will be located in government land Employ at least 50% of labor force from communities in the vicinity of the site.
+This will have the Construction Contractor Employment records; Records of sources of materials Visual inspection by PIU and supervision consultants on Cost for implementation of mitigation measures